elastic/elasticsearch-dsl-py/docs/persistence.rst

 .. code:: python

-    # name of the type and index in elasticsearch
+    # name of the index in elasticsearch
-    Post._doc_type.name
     Post._doc_type.index

     # the raw Mapping object
     Post._doc_type.mapping

-    # the optional name of the parent type (if defined)
-    Post._doc_type.parent

 The ``_doc_type`` attribute is also home to the ``refresh`` method which will update the mapping on the ``DocType`` from elasticsearch.
 This is very useful